will1410/basicjquery/verybasic.notes.md

 So, moving on.

+I talked about some things after a good description of hiding things, but I didn't go into a lot of details, so I'm going to back-track to the first thing I learned how to do using jQuery.

-## How do I change a piece of text on a page
+## How do I change some text on a page?

 The first pieces of jQuery I learned: